 What are Moisturizers?

 Before we dive into the reasons behind your moisturizer’s lackluster performance, it’s important to understand what moisturizers are and how they function.
-Moisturizers are skincare products designed to hydrate and nourish the skin, creating a protective barrier that locks in moisture.
+Moisturizers are skincare products designed to hydrate and nourish the skin, creating a protective barrier that hair in moisture.

 They come in various forms, such as creams, lotions, gels, and serums, catering to different skin types and preferences.
 Key ingredients commonly found in moisturizers include humectants, emollients, occlusives, and various beneficial additives like vitamins and antioxidants.